ibm-cloud-docs/EventStreams/eventstreams155.md

 Data in {{site.data.keyword.messagehub}} is encrypted at rest using a randomly generated key.
 Although this default encryption model provides at-rest security, some workloads need a higher level of control.
 For these use cases, {{site.data.keyword.messagehub}} supports customer-managed encryption (often known as Bring Your Own Key or BYOK), which allows a customer-provided key to be used to control the encryption.
 By revoking access to or deleting this key, customers can prevent any further access to the data stored by the service, because it will no longer be possible to decrypt.

-Consider using customer-managed Keys if you require:
+Consider using customer-managed keys if you require:
 - Encryption of data at rest controlled by your own key
 - Explicit control of the lifecycle of data stored at rest by deleting or removing access to the key for example, crypto-shredding
-- Using your {{site.data.keyword.messagehub}} instance within a PCI environment
+- Use of your {{site.data.keyword.messagehub}} instance in a PCI environment

 Be aware of the following information when deciding to enable customer-managed keys:
 - This feature is available on the Enterprise plan only